 Be mindful when making comments that this is a public blog so your children or family members may see your comments either now or in years to come.
-This blog is not like a forum where passwords are required.
-For those who want a password protected forum, we have some links to FORUMS which you can find by scrolling down while looking at the right hand side bar.
+This blog is not a like a forum where passwords are required.
+For those who wan a password protected forum, we have some links to FORUMS which you find by scrolling down and looking at the right hand side bar.

 The blog is in some ways like a support group for survivors but without the promise of mutual confidentiality that you have in support groups where everyone promises “What is said here, stays here.”
 We encourage readers to be aware of balancing risks and benefits when using a blog like this.